Many or all companies we feature compensate us. Compensation and editorial

 • Get a decision in as little as 3 minutes

-College Ave is our top choice for private student loans and is a great Citibank student loan alternative.
-They offer loans for undergraduate degrees, graduate degrees, career training, and parents of students.
+College Ave is our top choice for private student loans and is a terrific Citibank student loan alternative.
+It offers loans for undergraduate degrees, graduate degrees, career training, and parents of students.
+Payments are flexible, allowing you to choose your repayment terms and schedule.

 • Student loans for undergraduates, graduates, and career training

-Sallie Mae offers undergraduate and graduate student loans and loans for career training programs.
+Sallie Mae offers undergraduate and graduate student loans, as well as loans for career training programs.
 Borrowers have access to low interest rates and several in-school repayment options.
+Sallie Mae also lets potential borrowers with insufficient credit add a cosigner to strengthen their applications.

 • Student loans for undergraduates, graduates, and parents